Q: When is your next Dark Ones book?

 Q: I wrote to you on Myspace/Facebook/via E-mail.
 Why haven’t you answered me?

 A: See the entry above about freebies.
 I get a ton of e-mail, and answer them all, but it takes time for me to do that.
-If you have something urgent you need to get to my attention, like a time-sensitive interview request, speaking request, etc. it’s best if you go through my publicist at NAL, or my assistant Jennifer.
-Contact info for both can be found on my website.
+If you have something urgent you need to get to my attention, like a time-sensitive interview request, speaking request, etc. it’s best if you go through my publicist at NAL.
+Contact info can be found on my website.
 Otherwise, you’re at the mercy of my inbox, at which even I cringe when seeing.
 Patience is definitely a virtue in this case.

 Katie’s Big Wad o’ Questions